 The Distinguished Service Awards given by Special Olympics Iowa provide a unique and important opportunity to recognize outstanding members of the SOIA community.
 These individuals embody the dedication, enthusiasm and ambition Special Olympics is known for.

-Elite Athletes (Including Elite Unified Team, Elite Male, Elite Female): Nominees for the All-Iowa Elite Athletes Team presented by The Des Moines Register award category epitomize the spirit of a true winner in displaying the highest level of courage, sportsmanship, concern for others, training and competition.
+The Des Moines Register Sports Awards (Including Unified Team of the Year, Male Athlete of the Year and Female Athlete of the Year): Nominees for the All-Iowa Elite Athletes Team presented by The Des Moines Register award category epitomize the spirit of a true winner in displaying the highest level of courage, sportsmanship, concern for others, training and competition.

 Athlete of the Year: An individual award given to the athlete who epitomizes the spirit of a true winner by his or her willingness to help others and who also gives his or her best while displaying outstanding courage and sportsmanship.